schneefisch/oauth_keycloak_demo/README.md

 ## Example Use Cases

-* Organization maintainers can create and manage training appointments
+* Organization maintainers can create and manage sports events
-* Parents (users) can view their organization's training schedule
+* Parents (users) can view their organization's event schedule
 * System administrators can manage all organizations
 * Users are restricted to viewing only their organization's data